Inland Waterways Association: Chairs

-Main Activities
+Activities

 IWA is a volunteer-led membership charity that campaigns for the waterways.
 Members can get involved with local and national committees to debate and influence policies and campaigns.

-Campaigns

-IWA formulates policies and undertakes local and national campaigns to work on specific issues that have, or may in the future, have a real impact on the UK's inland waterways.
+The charity formulates policies and undertakes local and national campaigns to work on specific issues that have, or may in the future, have a real impact on the UK's inland waterways.

-Navigation authorities

-IWA works closely with navigation authorities such as Canal & River Trust, the Environment Agency and other smaller navigation authorities.
-The association seeks to maintain good relationships with navigation authorities in order to influence policy and decision making, acting in the best interests of IWA members and the waterways.
+IWA works closely with navigation authorities such as Canal & River Trust, the Environment Agency, and other smaller navigation authorities.
+The association seeks to maintain good relationships with navigation authorities in order to influence policy and decision-making, acting in the best interests of IWA members and the waterways.
 IWA also works with other waterway bodies, a wide range of national and local authorities, voluntary, private and public sector organisations.

-Restoration

 IWA actively supports waterway restoration by providing expert advice and grants.
-IWA's Waterway Recovery Group, organises and subsidises waterway restoration holiday schemes for volunteers around the country and its regional groups carry out restoration work most weekends.
+IWA's Waterway Recovery Group organises and subsidises waterway restoration holiday schemes for volunteers around the country, and its regional groups carry out restoration work most weekends.

 IWA as Navigation Authority

-In November 2005 IWA signed a maintenance and operating agreement with the Administrator of The Company of Proprietors of the Chelmer & Blackwater Navigation Ltd, whereby IWA is responsible for the navigation in perpetuity.
-The Chelmsford Branch of the IWA worked closely with the C&BNCo from 1994 until it went into administration in August 2003.
+In November 2005, IWA signed a maintenance and operating agreement with the Administrator of The Company of Proprietors of the Chelmer & Blackwater Navigation Ltd, whereby IWA was responsible for the navigation in perpetuity.
+The Chelmsford Branch of the IWA had worked closely with the C&BNCo from 1994 until it went into administration in August 2003.

-IWA has formed a subsidiary company, Essex Waterways Ltd. and, with support from local authorities, operates and maintains the navigation for the benefit of the general public.
-This is the first time that IWA has taken full operational and maintenance responsibilities for a navigation.
+IWA has formed a subsidiary company, Essex Waterways Ltd, and, with support from local authorities, operates and maintained the navigation for the benefit of the general public.
+This was the first time that IWA has taken full operational and maintenance responsibilities for a navigation.